 The Foundation Stage Curriculum is organised into seven areas of learning consisting of three prime areas and four specific areas.
-This is guided by Development Matters:
+This is underpinned by the Development Matters document.

-Personal, Social and Emotional Development (Prime Area)
+Personal, Social and Emotional Development (Prime Area) Self-Regulation, Managing Self and Building Relationships

-• PSED focuses on developing the ability to work and play alongside others.
-It is critical for very young children in all aspects of their lives and gives them the best opportunity for success in all other areas of learning.
+PSED focuses on developing the ability to work and play alongside others.
+Children are encouraged to develop an understanding of their own and others emotions and strategies to regulate these feelings.
+This development is critical for very young children in all aspects of their lives and provides them with the best opportunity for success in all other areas of learning.